jackyzha0/quartz/content/notes/Fuck-it.md

 -did bad things. (future self you know what I did)

 I'm not sure if I really understood what I was doing.
 And I dont know how/if it still affects me.
-Maybe Its why I
+Maybe Its why I'm afraid of-

 𝄞 I need theerapee 𝄞 (sing song voice)

+I also might be addicted to porn.
+I masturbate most nights.
+I watch some weird porn.
+Maybe this is why I'm afraid of being a creep?
+Why I didn't make move that night with larissa?

+Am I selfish?
+A self-proclaimed "niceguy"?
+Why does "niceguy" have bad connotations?
+Its becuse "niceguy" isn't referring to actual nice guys.
+It's about dickheads who appear nice and who are actually selfish.

+Reddit is bad for me.

+Maybe it can be good.
+If I follow the right subs.
+But then I'll still be exposed to the general culture of reddit (I dont even know what I mean the the general culture of reddit).
+How has reddit benefitted me in a substantial way? - It hasn't.
+If it had I don't